maxspevack/spevack.org/index.md

 Acting as the strategic "fixer" for the CTO, re-architecting the engineering organization for velocity and accountability.

-*   **Organizational Transformation:** Architected and executed the reorganization of Engineering into "Linux Engineering" (Build) and "Release All Things" (Delivery), clarifying accountability and accelerating release velocity.
+*   **Organizational Transformation:** Architected and executed the reorganization of Linux Engineering into "Core Distro" (OS) and "Release All Things" (Build Automation & Delivery), clarifying accountability and accelerating release velocity.
-*   **Turnaround Leadership:** Stepped in as interim leader of the Automation team to unblock stalled delivery pipelines.
-Reduced image build cycles from quarterly to monthly and launched automated pipelines for [Google Distributed Cloud](https://cloud.google.com/distributed-cloud-air-gapped) and NVIDIA before hiring a permanent Director.
+*   **Turnaround Leadership:** Assumed control of the stalled "RAT" unit to resolve critical delivery failures.
+Restructured the team composition to establish a high-performance culture, unblocking pipelines and drastically reducing image build cycles for [Rocky Linux from CIQ](https://ciq.com/products/rocky-linux/) and [Google Distributed Cloud](https://cloud.google.com/distributed-cloud-air-gapped).
+Handed over a stabilized, high-velocity organization to permanent Director.
 *   **Strategic Planning:** Led 2026 resource planning and prioritization, implementing AI-driven reporting frameworks to provide executive visibility into engineering output.

 <hr style="border-color: #44475a;">